Robinhood vs. Stash

-Stash investments are held by their partner and custodian Apex Clearing Corporation, a third-party SEC registered broker-dealer and member FINRA/SIPC.
-Apex Clearing is a member of the Securities Investor Protection Corporation (SIPC)4.
+Apex Clearing is a member of the Securities Investor Protection Corporation (SIPC).
 This means your investments in your account are protected up to $500,000 total (including $250,000 for claims for cash).

 Both Robinhood and Stash are limited in their advisory, research, and education offerings.
 You can purchase a range of stocks, ETFs, and options with no fees, but the app and website do not feature streaming quotes.

 When it comes to Robinhood, you won’t find any education centers or robo-advisory tools.
 It’s best for those who can learn elsewhere or who already have a strategy and want to save money on commissions.

 Stash is different, however.
 Many novice investors will like Stash because it does offer some guidance and teaches you about stock sectors.
 It’s mostly an automated investor that allows you to pick your interests by themes and groups ETFs together that you will like.
 Basically, you can set it and forget, and Stash will use its technology to automatically invest for you.

 There are some educational articles and videos with Stash, but it’s pretty simplified with explanations on their approach to fractional ETFs and investing regularly.
 However, you won’t learn about options strategies from this app.

 🏆 Winner: Stash may be the better app for guidance, as it focuses on educating investors and guiding them through their investing portfolios.

 Robinhood and Stash are easy to use on mobile.
 They were designed to be used on-the-go, making quick trades on your smartphone with just a tap of your finger.